f-droid/fdroid-website/_posts/2018-08-10-twif-16-the-note-taking-todo-text-editor-edition.md

 #### F-Droid core

-* If you hadn't noticed yet, version 1.3 broke the "nearby swap" feature. [@\_hc](https://forum.f-droid.org/u/hans) did a big overhaul of the HTTP plumbing of "nearby swap" this week, and queued up a 1.3.1 release with this fix.
+* If you hadn't noticed yet, version 1.3 broke the "nearby swap" feature. [@\_hc](https://forum.f-droid.org/u/hans) did a big overhaul of the HTTP plumbing of "nearby swap" this week, and queued up a **1.3.1 release** with this fix.
 The release also adds support for TLSv1.3.
-It has already been built, and _should_ be out with the next index update.
+It has already been built, and _should_ be out with the next index update. (**Edit:** It's out now!)

 * Right now work is ongoing to put [USB OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) and [SD card](https://en.wikipedia.org/wiki/Secure_Digital) support into F-Droid, hopefully in time for the [Mozilla WINS competition](https://wirelesschallenge.mozilla.org) presentation, which will be on the 14th of August.